andrej-fischer/EMu/README.md

-[1.]
-Compilation
+# Compilation

 To compile EMu, you need to fulfill the following dependencies:

-- A C++ compiler, such as g++.
+* A C++ compiler, such as g++.
-- An installation of the GNU scientific library (v14 or later).
+* An installation of the GNU scientific library (v14 or later).
 You can point to the directory of a local installation in the makefile.
-- The software uses openMP.
+* The software uses openMP.
 If you do not wish to use openMP, comment out the corresponding lines in MutSpecEM.cpp and in the Makefile.

-To compile EMu, change the include (-I) and library (-L) paths in the Makefile to point to the local installation of gsl, if they are not in /usr/local/ (e.g. if you don't have admin rights), and then simply type 'make' on the command line, while in the source file directory.
+To compile EMu, change the include (-I) and library (-L) paths in the Makefile to point to the local installation of gsl, if they are not in `/usr/local/` (e.g. if you don't have admin rights), and then simply type 'make' on the command line, while in the source file directory.

-[2.]
-EMu usage
+# EMu usage

-The main executable is called EMu.
-Typical EMu usage:
+The main executable is called `EMu`.
+Typical `EMu` usage:

-./EMu --mut 21_breast_cancers.mutations --opp 21_breast_cancers.opportunity --pre ./target/test [--mcmc 1.0e5 --force 4]
+`./EMu --mut 21_breast_cancers.mutations --opp 21_breast_cancers.opportunity --pre ./target/test [--mcmc 1.0e5 --force 4]`

-The directory ./target/ must exist.
+The directory `./target/` must exist.
 It will not be created.

 Command line arguments: